George Clymer

-George Clymer (March 16, 1739 – January 23, 1813) was an American politician, abolitionist and Founding Father of the United States, one of only six founders who signed both the Declaration of Independence and U.S. Constitution.
+George Clymer (March 16, 1739 – January 23, 1813) was an American politician, early slavery abolitionist and Founding Father of the United States, one of only six founders who signed both the Declaration of Independence and U.S. Constitution.
 Clymer was among the earliest patriots to advocate for complete independence from Britain.
 He attended the Continental Congress and served in political office until the end of his life.
 He was a Framer of the Constitution where he attempted unsuccessfully to regulate the importation of slaves.
 Clymer was himself a minor slave owner, at least briefly when seven years old through inheritance.

 Early life and family

 Clymer was born in Philadelphia in the Province of Pennsylvania on March 16, 1739.
 Orphaned when only a year old, he was apprenticed to his maternal aunt and uncle, Hannah and William Coleman, to prepare to become a merchant.
 He married Elizabeth Meredith on March 22, 1765.
 In a letter written by Clymer to the rector of Christ Church, the Reverend Richard Peters, Clymer states that he had previously fathered a child; neither the child's nor mother's name is mentioned.
 Clymer and his wife had nine children, four of whom died in infancy.
 His oldest surviving son, Henry (born 1767), married the Philadelphia socialite Mary Willing in 1794.
 John Meredith, Margaret, George, and Ann also survived to adulthood, though John Meredith was killed in the Whiskey Rebellion in 1787 at age 18.